SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 oprob = ODEProblem(lrs, u0, tspan, ps)
 nothing # hide
 ```
 In this example we used non-uniform values for $X$'s initial condition, but uniform values for the remaining initial condition and parameter values.
 More details of uniform and non-uniform initial conditions and parameter values are provided [here](@ref spatial_lattice_modelling_intro_simulation_inputs).
-We also note that the diffusion reaction introduces a parameter $D$ (determining $X$'s diffusion rate) which value must designate in the parameter vector.
+We also note that the diffusion reaction introduces a new parameter $D$ (determining $X$'s diffusion rate) whose value must be designated in the parameter vector.

 We can now simulate our model:
 ```@example spatial_intro_1
+using OrdinaryDiffEq
-sol = solve(oprob, QNDF())
+sol = solve(oprob, FBDF())
 nothing # hide
 ```
 We note that simulations of spatial models are often computationally expensive.
-Here we use the `QNDF` solver, which typically performs well for large systems.
-More advice on the performance of spatial simulations is provided [here](@ref ref).
+Here we use the `FBDF` solver, which typically performs well for large systems.
+More advice on the performance of spatial ODE simulations is provided [here](@ref ref).

 Finally, we can access "$X$'s value across the simulation using
 ```@example spatial_intro_1